 Dead Men Don’t Cry (backing track) 2005

 A track from the sessions for Gary’s third album, Glamoronica, and one of the first things I made using Cubase.
-There were lyrics, about a ghost who can’t cry because he doesn’t have eyes, but I was never happy with them.
+There were lyrics, about a ghost who can’t cry because he doesn’t have eyes, but I hated them.
+Feel free to invent your own.

 The Chinese Ghost of Christmas 2003